zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-operator.md

 docs: "DOCS-604"
 ---

-{{< note >}}
-An NGINX Ingress Operator version compatible with the 2.4.0 NGINX Ingress Controller release is not available yet.
-We will update this document and remove this note once we publish a compatible Operator version.
-{{< /note >}}

 This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using the NGINX Ingress Operator.

 ## Prerequisites